AlexanderJuestel/pyheatdemand/joss/paper.md

 available heat demand input data and populated with polygons having already the final cell size such as 100 m x 100 m.
 For each cell, the cumulated heat demand in each cell will be calculated.
 The final polygon grid will be rasterized and merged with adjacent global cells to form a mosaic, the final heat demand map.
 If several input datasets are available for a region, i.e. different sources of energy, they can either be included in the calculation of the heat demand or the resulting rasters can be added to a final heat demand map.
+In addition to a uniform polygon mask with equal cell sizes, **PyHeatDemand** also offers the possibility to refine the polygon mask based on the centroid density of building footprints.
+This allows to identify areas of high heat demand originating from a small number of buildings and areas of high heat demand from a large number of small buildings.

 ![The main steps from creating a coarse matrix to a fine matrix to calculating the final heat demand data to merging and rasterizing the data. \label{fig1}](../docs/images/fig1.png)